ANZCOR Guidelines

 • pallor (pale skin), especially in young children1

-• mood or behavioural changes, confusion, inability to concentrate;
+• mood or behavioural changes, confusion, difficulty concentrating

 2.3